 Using content silos to guide visitors to conversion

-Great content silos don’t just inform the user, they also try to subtly influence them.
+Great content silos don’t just inform the user; they also try to subtly influence them.
 By building a structured content journey, you can nudge users along the funnel, from awareness all the way to action.

 For instance, someone landing on a blog about indoor cycling benefits might naturally progress to a buyer’s guide for smart exercise bikes and then to a product page.
 Each piece of content reinforces the next step, reducing drop-offs and encouraging users to convert without needing aggressive sales tactics.

 This journey should feel helpful and not forced.
-Content silos let you achieve that balance by offering useful, related content at the time in the users journey.
+Content silos let you achieve that balance by offering useful, related content at the time in the user's journey.

-SEO benefits that reinforce better customer experience
+SEO benefits that reinforce a better customer experience

 Common mistakes to avoid when creating silos